 Currently, disabling CPU load balancing is not supported by cgroup v2.
 As a result, you might not get the desired behavior from performance profiles if you have cgroup v2 enabled.
-Enabling cgroup v2 is not recommended if you are using performace profiles.
+Enabling cgroup v2 is not recommended if you are using performance profiles.

 OKD also supports workload hints for the Node Tuning Operator that can tune the

 PerformanceProfile to meet the demands of different industry environments.
 Workload hints are available for

 highPowerConsumption (very low latency at the cost of increased power consumption) and